All About Baby

 Labor can be divided into three phases: the first phase, or latent phase; the second phase, or active labor; and the third phase, or transitional labor, which prepares you to deliver.

-The First Phase: The first phase of labor can last for a few hours or a few days, but the contractions you’ll experience during this phase will be fairly short and manageable.
+The first phase of labor can last for a few hours or a few days, but the contractions you’ll experience during this phase will be fairly short and manageable.

 At this point in your labor you should be able to continue your normal routine.
 You can still do the dishes, fold laundry, and watch TV.
 In fact, your doctor or midwife has probably given you instructions to keep track of how many contractions you’re having in an hour, but to wait to call her until the contractions are intense and close together (the second phase of labor).